mariovalney/cf7-to-zapier/docs/README.md

 ## Upgrade Notice ##

-### 4.0.3 ###
+### 5.0.0 ###

-We have a lot of new features and a new UI!
-The most cool new feature is templates!
-Take a look!

-It's not a breaking change version, but we recommend to test your form after update (we have new settings: saving the form maybe help).
+It's not a breaking change update but we had some changes in custom header / body.

-New options:

-* Templates!
-* Advanced custom body.
-* Error notification and response status check.
-* Send file content as Base64 instead of create a link to download.

-More changes:

-* Tested against new CF7 and WP versions.
+They are very complex features that I'm not sure how everyone is using them in the wild.
+This is the reason we are going to 5.0.0.

-* Added support to "MultiLine files for Contact Form 7" plugin.
+Added support for replacement in headers and "Contact Form 7 Multi-Step Forms".
-* Some fixes (including translations).